 For setup at horizontal plane: Setup the pyranometer with the signal cable connector facing the nearest Earth's pole.
 In the Northern hemisphere, the connector should be orientated North, in the Southern hemisphere, the connector should be orientated South.
-Even if the cable is not oriented to the nearest pole, it does not affect the angle measurement.
+If the cable is not oriented to the nearest pole, it does not affect the angle measurement.
 The angle measurement reflects the tilt and roll of the corresponding sensor position.

-For setup at tilted position: Setup the pyranometer with signal cable aligned with the installation platform (X', Y'), see figure 5-2B.
-When the sensor is not aligned, the tilt (X) and roll (Y) measurement does not reflect the angle X' and Y', see figure 5-2C.
+For setup at inclined plane: Setup the pyranometer with signal cable aligned with the installation platform (X', Y'), see figure 5-3B.
+When the sensor is not aligned, the tilt (X) and roll (Y) measurement does not reflect the angle X' and Y', see figure 5-3C.